Tye-Buckingham/MComp-Lawn-Mower_Obstacle_Avoidance/README.md

 # Known Issues

-  * When deciding a point to traverse to when off course, some points are not between the origin and destination as intended
   * Integrating the route traversal has produced some undesirable code and logic issues - **priority**

 # Current Pipeline